mohamed-samir907/assignment/README.md

 I created a service that handles getting the stats by calling a repository.
 Then i created a controller that uses this serivce and exposed it via api endpoint.
 After that i created a command which uses the same service to get the stats and print them within a table.

+In this part `the website with the highest total price of its items` I had two senarios.
+1. create a column and store on it the domain part to use it with grouping.
+2. just use `SUBSTRING_INDEXI` to extract the domain from the url.
+I went with the second scenario due to i don't want to edit the database.

 > **For the refactoring, would you change something else if you had more time?**

-I think the task don't have to get more changes due to its simplicty.
-We can do much more refactoring if we have a complex task, we will think about the best way to make it readable, maintainable, and extendable.
+I think the task don't have to get more changes.
+We are trying to think about the best way to make it readable, maintainable, and extendable.
 **But for the current task we can do the following**

 1. we can use a single service for each operation but for the simplcty i used one service for all crud operations.